hslyu/MultiHopUSRP/README.md

   --tx-waveform outputs/prach_long.npy \
   --rx-capture captures/prach_rx.c32 \
   --samp-rate 1e6 \
-  --sample-bytes 8 \
+  --sample-bytes 4 \
   --channels 1 \
-  --json
+  --plot outputs/alignment_corr.png
 ```

-The script expects `scapy` to be available (`pip install scapy`).
-Output includes sample delay, hardware timestamps, and the inferred over-the-air latency.
+Add `--plot outputs/alignment_corr.png` to produce a correlation plot with the peak-lag marker and the TX VITA timestamp overlayed on the same time axis.
+The script expects `scapy` (and `matplotlib` when plotting) to be available.
+Output includes the sample delay, hardware timestamps, `peak_time_seconds`, and the inferred over-the-air latency.

 ---